 Make sure your building envelope is entirely insulated (walls, roof, floor/foundation).
 Talk to your designer, architect, or contractor like Division Kangaroof about more efficient ways of building your roof that will improve its thermal performance.
 There are various strategies to achieve this such as increasing the amount of insulation, using a more efficient type of insulation, minimizing thermal bridging, and using higher performing windows to name few.
 For more advanced tips, you can learn more from First Defense Insulation.

 The more efficient the home is, the less energy you expend to keep it a comfortable temperature.
 Keep in mind that there are various types of insulation with different performance characteristics and different costs.
 Evaluate which type and how much insulation you want/need and go from there.

 Also, building codes dictate minimum insulation requirements, but it’s a good idea to go above and beyond code when the budget allows.

 Properly sealing air leaks in the home’s thermal envelope can help reduce future energy costs by up to 50 percent when compared to other houses of similar type and age.
 It’s also one of the most cost-effective building practices to an efficient home.

 Penetrations through exterior walls are the likeliest of places to have air leaks.
 You can witness this in the winter when you put your hand next to the window and feel the cold air coming in.
 That’s just more air your furnace has to heat and more money out of your pocket.
+If you’re having furnace issues, this Furnace service in Stillwater, OK can help you.
 When you have a chance to build a new home or even replace windows of your existing home pay close attention to properly sealing around windows both on the interior and exterior.